-Because of reduced capacity in all Scenarios, only those who purchased tickets for the 2020 Contest will now be offered the chance to buy tickets for the 2021 event.
+Because of reduced capacity in all Scenarios, only those who purchased tickets for the 2020 Contest are being offered the chance to buy tickets for the 2021 event.
 If you are already a ticketholder please see our FAQs here.

-We hope to welcome journalists to Rotterdam.
-The number that can attend will depend on which Scenario we are eventually working in.
+We are welcoming up to 500 journalists on site in Rotterdam.
+This is a third of the usual number we would have capacity for at a Eurovision Song Contest.
 We will however have an Online Press Centre for the first time meaning that those who cannot travel to Rotterdam can cover the Eurovision Song Contest remotely.
-The Online Press Centre will provide accredited journalists access to press conferences, meet and greets and rehearsals.
+The Online Press Centre will permit all accredited journalists the same access to press conferences, meet and greets and rehearsals.

 How are you guaranteeing all countries can participate in 2021?

-In the event that several or all countries cannot perform in Rotterdam next year because of, for instance, travel restrictions related to the COVID 19 pandemic each delegation is being asked to submit a live-on-tape back-up recording of their song.
+In the event that several or all countries cannot perform in Rotterdam because of, for instance, travel restrictions related to the COVID 19 pandemic or quarantine on site, each delegation has submitted a live-on-tape back-up recording of their song.